cakefs-unreal/cakefs-unreal.github.io/docs/core-api/file-extensions.md

 	FCakeFileExt ClonedSingle{ ExtSingle.CloneSingle() }; // => ".txt"
 	ClonedSingle = ExtMulti.CloneSingle(); // => ".txt"
     ```

 === "Blueprint"
     {{ bp_img_file_ext('Clone Single') }}

-    In the example above, the cloned CakeFileExt will have the extension `.txt`.
+In the example above, each cloned CakeFileExt will have the extension `.txt`.

 !!! note
-    `CloneAsSingle` will always return the trailing component on a file extension (assuming there is one), so it is safe to use on both single and multi extensions.
-This means that `CloneAsSingle` is a valuable tool when you are processing file extensions and only care about examining the trailing extension component, regardless of your source extension's actual number of extension components.
+    As the examples show, `CloneSingle` will always return the trailing component on a file extension (assuming there is one), so it is safe to use on both single and multi extensions.
+This means that `CloneSingle` is a valuable tool when you are processing file extensions and only care about examining the trailing extension component regardless as to how many actual extensions the file might have.

 ### Extracting a File Extension in Single Form
 There are functions that allow us to extract only the trailing file extension component from a given file path.

+We can extract just the trailing extension component from a file name using `BuildFileExtFromFilePathSingle`:
 === "C++"
-    We can extract just the trailing extension component from a file name via the static function `BuildFileExtFromFilePathSingle`:

     ```c++ hl_lines="4"
 	FCakePath SecretItemsDb{ TEXTVIEW("/x/game/data/secret/items.bin.db") };